tjpullen/BMB_2018/chapter5.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:dee54eda39
 ## Dealing with variation between replicates (5)

-Look at the scatter plot and interpret what the data shows.
+Look at the scatter plot and interpret what the data show.

 Note: Black = control and Red = siRNA

 *** =instructions
--
+- Output is consistently higher in siRNA group
+- Output is consistently higher in control group
+- No consistent difference between siRNA  control groups

 *** =hint

 *** =pre_exercise_code